Skip to product information

 • tarnished, discolored, stained or rusted instruments

-• chloride pitting corrosion or stress corrosion cracking
+• Chloride pitting corrosion or stress corrosion cracking

 The sterilization process can now be initiated.